DinoBansigan/dinobansigan/input/posts/get-all-objectids-from-mongodb-into-sql-server.md

 All that needs to be done now is to copy the INSERT statements, run them in SQL Server Management Studio and you are done.

-*Now it must be noted that this approach to getting ObjectIds out of MongoDB and into SQL Server is useful if you are only doing it once or twice.
-As soon as you have to repeat this process multiple times or often enough, then by all means write a migration/utility app to automate the process.
-It might take you longer to finish it, but the reusability of said migration application will pay for itself in time saved in the future.*
+*Now it must be noted that this approach to getting ObjectIds out of MongoDB and into SQL Server, is useful only if you are doing it once or twice.
+As soon as you have to repeat this process multiple times throughout the week or worse, throughout the day, then by all means write a migration/utility app to automate the process.
+It might take you longer to finish it, but the reusability of said migration application will pay for itself in the future.*

 Hope you found this post helpful.
 Happy Friday to everyone!